Understanding IDK meaning in text helps you communicate better with friends, classmates, coworkers, and even family members.

 No matter the platform, the core meaning remains the same: I Don’t Know.

-- LOL Meaning in Text
+Idk Meaning in Text From a Guy

 Different Meanings of IDK in Other Fields